-In addition to graduation requirements, students are required to pass the PRAXIS II (a subject assessment taken the senior year for certification in Georgia).
+In addition to graduation requirements, to be certified students are required to pass the PRAXIS II (a subject assessment taken the senior year for certification in Georgia).
 Teacher Education program completer pass rates on State of Georgia required licensure exams is available by contacting the School of Teacher Education.